Mormon Objections Answered

-I've studied Mormonism for 14 years and have a very good understanding of it.
+I've studied Mormonism for 26 years and have a very good understanding of it.
 I've spoken to hundreds of Mormon missionaries who've confirmed Mormon theology to me.
 I've got the Mormon books that document their doctrines that I've cited in my pages.
-The truth is that my quotes of Mormonism are accurate...which is why I fight against Mormonism.
+The truth is that my quotes of Mormonism are accurate . . . which is why I fight against Mormonism.

 If I am wrong and I don't know what I am talking about, then show me.
 Go to Mormonism's Strange Doctrines where the teachings of Mormonism are documented (from their own writings) and show me where I am wrong.

 Again, if I am wrong, show me where and how.
 I document everything in Mormonism and show why it is wrong.
-I don't deny that the Mormons are good people and that they do good things and try to honor God.
-It isn't their moral behavior I have a problem with, it is their view of God and salvation that is wrong.
+I don't deny that the Mormons are good people, and that they do good things to try to honor God.
+It isn't their moral behavior I have a problem with; it is their view of God and salvation that is wrong.
 Mormonism misrepresents Christianity, the Cross, Salvation by Grace, the Deity of Christ, the Atonement, and more.
 It is a vast misrepresentation of Christianity.
-Mormonism is a non-Christian religion
+Mormonism is a non-Christian religion.

-For example, it does not state in official Mormon Scripture that there is a goddess wife of God the Father in heaven.
-Yet, this is taught in non "Official" writings: Articles of Faith, by James Talmage, p.
+For example, it does not state in official Mormon Scripture that there is a goddess wife of od the Father in heaven.
+Yet, this is taught in non "Official" writings: Articles of Faith by James Talmage, p.
 443, is a good example.

-My question to my critics in this regard is, "If it is not official Mormon doctrine, then why do so many Mormons believe it and why do your Mormon authorities teach it?"
+My question to my critics regarding this is, "If it is not official Mormon doctrine, then why do so many Mormons believe it; and why do your Mormon authorities teach it?"